On the Subspace Choosability in Graphs: Introduction

 \subsection{Our Contribution}

-The current work studies the vector choice number of graphs over various fields.
-Our first result provides a lower bound on the vector choice number of a general graph over any field in terms of its average degree. \begin{theorem} There exists a constant $c>0$ such that for every graph $G$ with average degree $d>1$ and for every field $\Fset$,
+The current work studies the subspace choice number of graphs over various fields.
+Our first result provides a lower bound on the subspace choice number of a general graph over any field in terms of its average degree. \begin{theorem} There exists a constant $c>0$ such that for every graph $G$ with average degree $d>1$ and for every field $\Fset$,

 \end{theorem}